Our video and blog post below talks about Police pursuit and Skye’s Law.

 Being disqualified from driving can affect your ability to undertake employment, and your family’s lifestyle can suffer.

-In some cases, the magistrate may choose to reduce the disqualification period to the minimum of 12 months, or even to deal with matter under ‘section 10’ – which means without conviction or disqualification.
+In some cases, the magistrate may choose to reduce the disqualification period to the minimum of 12 months, or even deal with the matter under a ‘section 10 dismissal or conditional release order‘ – which means without conviction or disqualification.

 Can I reduce my penalty?

 There are a number of ways you may be able to reduce the severity of your sentence if you are convicted of a police pursuit offence.

 The automatic disqualification period for an offence under Skye’s Law is three years, but the magistrate can reduce this to the minimum of 12 months at their discretion, or to decide not to disqualify you at all (under a ‘section 10 dismissal or conditional release order‘).